yeranosyanvahan/ma_group_project/README.md

 Milestone 1

 Virtual environment initiation  requirements.txt
-Project - related documents: …_MoSCoW.pdf, …_Roadmap.pdf, …_ProblemDefinition.pdf
+Project-related documents: MoSCoW.pdf, Roadmap.pdf, ProblemDefinition.pdf, ERD of the database.

 Milestone 2

-docs: project - related documents
+Docs: project-related documents
-api: placeholder for API development components of the project
+API: placeholder for API development components of the project
-db: placeholder for Database development components of the project
+DB: placeholder for Database development components of the project
 models: placeholder for the modeling-related classes, functions
-logs: placeholder for logger module related components
+logs: placeholder for logger module-related components

-Note: Current README.md file aims to coordinate the folders of project components in a simple manner.
+Note: The current README.md file aims to coordinate the folders of project components in a simple manner.
 Along with further milestones and when the project is complete, it will be adapted to the required standards, integrating the processes of installation, usage, features, etc.

 ### SETUP

-To get started run
+To get started, run

 ```python -m clv.db.schema ``` to create the schema